This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 No developments yet.

 At a high level the Dutch legislator supports the proposed Omnibus I changes on the EU level.
-As they have yet to transpose the original CSRD, the Stop-the-Clock amendments are expected to be included in the current CSRD implementation drafts, although there is no clarity on timing.
-More recently various political parties submitted questions around the Omnibus changes and the Dutch implementation.
+As they have yet to transpose the original CSRD, the Stop-the-Clock amendments are expected to be included in the current CSRD implementation drafts.
+Whilst the official transposition of the CSRD has commence, the collapse of the Dutch government at the start of June has impacted its development and created uncertainty about its timing.
+The election outcome in October will also impact the process.

 Xu Wang